nottrobin/maas-docs/en/manage-cli-advanced.md

 This will remove the configuration that may exist on any block device.
 [/note]

-## Create an A or AAAA record in DNS
+<h2 id="heading--create-an-a-or-aaaa-record-in-dns">Create an A or AAAA record in DNS</h2>

 An administrator can create an A record when creating a DNS resource with an IPv4 address.